uPortal-Attic/uportal-app-framework/docs/announcements.md

     "isBuckyAnnouncement" : true,
     "buckyAnnouncement" : {
-      "shortTitle" : "Check out a sample announcement", "shortDesc" : "This is a sample announcment", "endDate" : "2017-08-31"
+      "shortTitle" : "Check out a sample announcement", "shortDesc" : "This is a sample announcement", "endDate" : "2017-08-31"
     }
   }
 ```

 Try making it a pop up feature too.